 By design, the majority of maintenance performed is preventative in nature.
 This means that most repairs made are done through early detection using a scheduled maintenance program.
-About 61% of maintenance performed is scheduled.
 Early detection and repair of minor discrepancies help prevent major breakdowns, thus keeping the costs of repairs at a manageable level.

 The goal of the Fleet Maintenance Department is to maintain a safe, serviceable fleet at the lowest costs possible, while at the same time, remaining cognizant of the demand of need of the vehicle users.
 Every repair made must be balanced between need, costs, and safety.